 This is done automatically, meaning whenever a new market is added to the database, one is removed, or a listing is updated, this post will simultaneously update to reflect those changes.

-Because of this, be sure to bookmark this page and check it again later if you're interested in changes to these essay writing markets.
+Because of this, be sure to bookmark this page and check it again later if you're interested in changes to these essay markets.

 If you find a dead link or outdated market information in the summaries here (based on currently-linked writers' guidelines), then you can click "report link" below that market in order to notify me.
 This lets you send an auto-generated email that will prioritize that market for review, and it also helps keep market listings here up-to-date.